-Buy all four Persistence of Sound records and save £20
+Buy all five Persistence of Sound records and save £20

 Iain Chambers’ The Eccentric Press comprises two symphonies of industrial and domestic technology, composed solely from recordings by the pan-EU Sounds of Changes project.